CS224S: Spoken Language Processing

 This course is designed around lectures, assignments, and a course project to give students practical experience building spoken language systems.
 We will use modern software tools and algorithmic approaches.
 There are no exams.
 We aim for each student to build something they are proud of.

-1. Introduction to audio analysis and spoken language tools
+1. Introduction to audio analysis and speech synthesis tools

 Course projects can range from algorithmic research with the goal of publishing academic papers, or designing and demonstrating spoken language systems.